This beautiful beach is about 20 km west of Heraklion Crete, easily accessed 2 km from the national road.

 This little cove is gorgeous for swimming and has everything you would expect in a little Greek harbour town; crystal clear waters, sandy and pebbly beaches, and a string of tavernas right on the beach.

-On the western end of the beach is exclusive access for the Out of the Blue Capsis Beach Resort, a large resort set in beautiful gardens, that also has exclusive access to another beach on the other side of the point, inside Ligaria Cove.
+On the western end of the beach is exclusive access for the Out of the Blue Capsis Resort, a large resort set in beautiful gardens, that also has access to another beach on the other side of the point, inside Ligaria Cove.

 It is worth the walk up the hill to